This Republican Says Poor People May Have To Choose Between An iPhone And Health Care

 “They’ve got to make those decisions themselves,” Jason Chaffetz said of the Obamacare replacement plan.

-Republican Rep. Jason Chaffetz on Tuesday morning said that lower income people who may be left uninsured under the Obamacare replacement plan will have to choose between buying a new iPhone and affording healthcare.
+Republican Rep. Jason Chaffetz on Tuesday morning said that lower-income people who may be left uninsured under the Obamacare replacement plan will have to choose between buying a new iPhone and affording health care.

-In an interview on CNN, Chaffetz, who is also the chairman of the Committee on Oversight and Government Reform, was asked if the new plan — if it became law — could leave working class or poor people without insurance.
+In an interview on CNN, Chaffetz, who is also the chairman of the Committee on Oversight and Government Reform, was asked if the new plan — if it became law — could leave working-class or low-income people without insurance.

 “Americans have choices.
 And they’ve got to make a choice,” Chaffetz said.